mkirchner/hamt/README.md

 This declares the *murmur* hash function.
 In its standard form `murmur3_32` takes a pointer `key` to byte-sized objects, a count of `len` that speficies the number of bytes to hash and a random seed `seed`.

-[Add some info about murmur3 here]

-hamt has unit tests that validate the murmur hash results against know values (add link here)

 In order to use murmur3 as a `hamt` hash function, we need to wrap it into a helper function: